-There are multiple career paths available for those who have skill with a camera.
+There are multiple career paths available for those who have skills with a camera.
 Cameramen can work freelance or as videographers for a variety of industries, including television, news, documentaries and more.
-Cameramen will likely need some computer and editing skills as well as an associate's degree in video production, broadcasting or other related field.
+Cameramen will likely need some computer and editing skills as well as an associate's degree in video production, broadcasting or another related field.

 Working under the supervision of cinematographers or directors of photography, cameramen frame and shoot scenes for television, movies, and news and sporting events.
 An associate's or bachelor's degree gives a cameraman necessary training on theoretical and technical aspects of camera handling and shot framing.
 Both formal and informal continuing education helps the cameraman keep abreast of technological advances in the industry.

 |Other Requirements||Bachelor's and master's degrees are available for advancement|

 |Projected Job Growth (2019-2029)*||14% for camera operators, television, video and motion picture|

 |Median Salary (2019)*||$55,160 for camera operators, television, video and motion picture|

 Fields of operation for cameramen can include television, movies, news, sports, documentaries and music videos.
 Additionally, there are various categories of cameramen.
 Freelance cameramen work as independent contractors with entities such as studios, independent filmmakers or advertising agencies.
 Videographers generally tape private events, such as weddings or business gatherings, which are often incorporated into a company's website.

 Studio camera operators work in broadcast or motion picture studios.
 Depending on the context of the situation, they may use video or film cameras.
 News camera operators are also known as electronic news-gathering (ENG) operators.
 Working in tandem with journalists, they record images for news stories.